Leave your phone at home.

 Vodafone

-Prices above are approximate and may change.
+Prices checked August 2026 and may change.
 Always confirm current pricing and plan compatibility on the network's website before signing up.
 Each network requires you to already be a customer on a qualifying plan before you can add Apple Watch cellular.

 Looking for a great value SIM for your iPhone too?